 World Mental Health is today, October 10th.
-It is a day to not just raise awareness for mental wellness, but to share the message that mental health IS health.
-The day was established in 1992 by the World Health Organization (WHO) to also mobilize efforts to address mental health issues around the world.
-The theme this year, “Mental Health in an Unequal World” symbolizes the gap in treatment.
+It is a day to not just raise awareness for mental wellness but to share the message that mental health IS health.
+The day was established in 1992 by the World Health Organization (WHO) to mobilize efforts to address mental health issues around the world.
+The theme this year, “Make mental health and well-being for all a global priority” symbolizes the gap in treatment as it related to funding and accessibility.
 Similar to all aspects of health care, there are a large number of people who do not have access to mental health care due to lack of insurance, lack of coverage, financial issues, care deserts, or lack of funding for mental health programs.

-- Take some time for yourself and practice self-care.
+Take some time for yourself and practice self-care.
 We have some ways you can do that with a self-care checklist.
 Self-care is a great way to also take care of your mental wellness.

-- Ask a friend or loved one how they are doing.
+Ask a friend or loved one how they are doing.
 Sometimes just a text to show some support goes a long way.
 We’ve all had a difficult year and we all need some human connection- some more than others.
 We encourage you to reach out to anyone, but especially those who you feel may need it most.

-- Donate, volunteer, or advocate.
+Donate, volunteer, or advocate.
 Mental health needs you.
 It needs your time, money, and/or your advocacy efforts.
 There are many organizations doing amazing work to further their mission and raise awareness for mental health.
 Take a look locally, in your own neighborhood for community organizations that may need your efforts, but here are some on a national level that we recommend:

-- Not One More Vet– Dr. Nicole McArthur started NOMV following the suicide of world renowned veterinarian Dr. Sophia Yin.
+- Not One More Vet– Dr. Nicole McArthur started NOMV following the suicide of world-renowned veterinarian Dr. Sophia Yin.
 Veterinarians and animal care workers are at a very high risk of suicide.
 This non-profit provides peer-to-peer support groups, crisis support, research for mental health, and grant programs to fund suicide prevention.

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting HOME to 741741.